 - Use a stand mixer for all mixing!

 - This is a yeast based bread product. it isn’t a cake.

 There are several groups of instructions here, each pertaining to a separate “sub product”.

 Cinnamon roll dough

-- Dissolve yeast in warm milk in the mixing bowl.
+- Pour the warm milk in the warm mixing bowl.